Discover Student Loans: Opportunities for Education in 2024

 1. Sallie Mae

 Sallie Mae is one of the most well-known private student loan lenders.
 They offer loans for both undergraduate and graduate students.
-Sallie Mae allows you to borrow up to the total cost of your education, which means you can cover your full tuition, room and board, and other school costs.
+Sallie Mae allows you to borrow up to the total cost of your education, which means you can get personal loans to cover your full tuition, room and board, and other school costs.

-They also offer flexible repayment plans and options like a cosigner release, which can help if someone else helped you get the loan.
+They also offer student loans with flexible repayment plans and options like a cosigner release, which can help if someone else helped you get the loan.

 2. Citizens Bank